adamkovics/atmosphere/README.md

 if it does not exist when downloading the reference data in the following step.

+2. Download the source files and run:

+	python setup.py install

 3. Download reference data files.

 From a python interpreter or notebook: